-The Council's Balance Sheet shows a net pension liability of £84.572 million, a reduction of £32.132 million from 31 March 2021.
-Whilst this has a substantial impact on the net worth of the Council, as recorded in the Balance Sheet, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy, as the deficit on the scheme will be made good by increased contributions over the working lives of employees.
+The Council's Balance Sheet shows a net pension liability of £21.162 million, a reduction of £63.410 million from 31 March 2022.
+The reduction has arisen following the triennial review in 2022, an increase in the discount factor and a reduction in CPI assumption used, all of which have reduced the liabilities significantly.
+Whilst the deficit has a substantial impact on the net worth of the Council, as recorded in the Balance Sheet, statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy, as the deficit on the scheme will be made good by increased contributions over the working lives of employees.